GavinsMJ/Weather-Task-Reminder/README.md

 ```

-For custom logo visit https://javl.github.io/image2cpp/ and convert your image to c++ array
+For custom logo visit https://javl.github.io/image2cpp/ and convert your image to c++ array.
+The image should be not more than the oled display's size (128x64 pixels - for the display shown here) and 1 bit per pixel.

 Final image of the device in action